Nonlinear Methods for Shape Optimization Problems in Liquid Crystal Tactoids: Q-tensor Model for Tactoids

-where $\mathcal{I}$ is the identity matrix.
-In this paper, we model nematic tactoids using a three-dimensional $\mathcal{Q}$.
-By construction, $\mathcal{Q}$ is symmetric and traceless, and both properties can be enforced by parameterization.
+In this paper, we model nematic tactoids using a three-dimensional $\mathcal{Q}$ where, by choice of parameterization, $\mathcal{Q}$ is symmetric and traceless.
 In the isotropic phase, where there is no orientational order, $\mathcal{Q}=0$, i.e., a zero-tensor.
 Given an instance of $\mathcal{Q}$, both $\vec{n}$ and $S$ can be reconstructed by eigenanalysis: the largest eigenvalue of $\mathcal{Q}$ is $\frac{2}{3}S$ and $\vec{n}$ is the associated normalized eigenvector.
+If $\mathcal{Q}$ is uniaxial, the eigenvalues lie on the interval $[-1/3,2/3]$ \cite{Mottram2014}.
+While we do not enforce uniaxiality explicitly, we will verify that most of the solutions we find possess eigenvalues of $\mathcal{Q}$ on this interval.
+Some three-dimensional tests, however, show the emergence of biaxial configurations.

 The Q-tensor approach has a number of advantages over the director formulation.
 For one, it permits defects since when large gradients of $\vec{n}$ arise, $S$ compensates by tending to zero; it can accommodate defects with a non-integer winding number naturally.
 Moreover, it obviates the need to impose any unit-length constraints.
 Generally, these advantages are at the expense of requiring more degrees of freedom overall.

 The local values of $\mathcal{Q}$ are obtained by minimizing a free energy that includes bulk terms defined on a manifold, $\mathcal{M}$, and surface terms defined on the boundary $\partial\mathcal{M}$.
 The free energy has the form,